Ashish-Sasna/Ashish-Sasna/README.md

 ## Hi there, I'm Ashish Sasanapuri 👋

-I am an AI Engineer at Critical Mineral Trackers, specializing in the analysis of chemical elements and their concentrations using advanced machine learning techniques.
+I am an AI Engineer at Critical Mineral Trackers, specializing in mineral exploration using advanced machine learning techniques.
 My passion lies in uncovering insights from complex data and developing innovative AI solutions.

 ### 🔬 About Me